abuehl/abuehl.github.io/_posts/2025-11-10-module-units.md

 For example, the name `A::f` is attached to module `A`.

-The thing is: There is an invisible gaint module called the *gobal module*.
+The thing is: There is an invisible giant module called the *gobal module*.
 Every name which is not attached to a module, is in the global module.

 It's even possible to have a fragment of the global module in each module